 - Please be advised that individuals will need to be able to remain for the duration of the Masquerade.
 In the case of medical emergencies, very young children, or personal issues, please contact the Masquerade Coordinator, or another staff member backstage at the convention.

 - Examples of characters which would be disallowed despite having anime adaptations are: Iron Man, Supernatural, and any Disney characters involved in the Kingdom Hearts franchise.
 (Japanese adaptations of material within the public domain are permitted - such as Les Miserables: Shojo Cosette, Gankutsuou, or RomeoXJuliet.)
+Avatar the Last Airbender, the Netflix Voltron, and the live action Netflix Death Note are also not applicable.
 If you have doubt as to whether a specific skit or costume qualifies, contact the Masquerade Coordinator.

 - Costumes based on promotional art for anime and manga are allowed, even if the costumes do not appear in the actual series.
 In this case make sure to bring as many reference photos as possible.

 - Costumes based on original designs (like Pokemon gijinka) or fanart are allowed based on the discretion of the Masquerade Coordinator.
 You must email the coordinator to get permission if you plan to use a non-professional source.
 Original characters are not allowed.

 B. For Performance entries, we do allow for non-Japanese characters to appear in small “supporting” roles.
 These instances are decided on a case-by-case basis by the Masquerade Coordinator and Staff.